Richmond, Texas: Unincorporated areas of Richmond

 The proximity to affordable and cheap land located off of the Grand Parkway (SH 99) and the Westpark tollway has allowed for multiple master planned communities to be built and take shape.
 These communities in the 77406 and 77407 zip codes have Richmond addresses, but are not provided any city services since they are unincorporated and in the Extraterritorial jurisdiction (ETJ) of the city of Houston.
 The respective MUD districts of the neighborhoods provide water, sewer and fire services.
 Fort Bend County Sheriffs department and local constables provide police support.

-These communities include: Pecan Grove, Texas, The lakes of Bella Terra, Long Meadow Farms, Lakemont, Aliana, Grand Mission, Grand Mission Estates, Twin Oaks Village, Fieldstone, Mission Trace, Mission Sierra, Waterside Estates, Candela, Deer Run Meadows, McCrary Meadows, Mandola Farms, and Harvest Green, among others.
+These communities include: Pecan Grove, Texas, The Lakes of Bella Terra, Long Meadow Farms, Lakemont, Aliana, Grand Mission, Grand Mission Estates, Grand Vista, Twin Oaks Village, Fieldstone, Mission Trace, Mission Sierra, Waterside Estates, Candela, Deer Run Meadows, McCrary Meadows, Mandola Farms, and Harvest Green, among others.
 Multiple mass merchandisers and restaurants have opened locations along the grand parkway and this area continues to grow by leaps and bounds.
 Estimates are there could be well over 25,000 homes and 10,000 apartment units with a population above 85,000 plus people.